Precise large deviation estimates for branching process in random environment: Main Results

 \end{thm}

 Observe that the result in Theorem \ref{thm:mthmld} is weaker than those in Theorems \ref{thm:mthm1} and \ref{thm:mthm2}.
 However similar situation holds when we compare the results concerning $\{\Pi_n\}_{n \geq 0}$ and perpetuities $\{R_n\}_{n \geq 0}$.
-Then for $\a<\a_0$ the asymptotic behaviour of both processes can be different, see \cite{buraczewski2014large, buraczewski2015pointwise}.
+Then for $\a<\a_0$ the asymptotic behaviour of the deviation of both processes can be different, see \cite{buraczewski2014large, buraczewski2015pointwise}.

 The same techniques can be used to study BPRE with immigration having applications to random walk in random environment.
-Similar scheme allows to describe precise large deviations for RWRE \cite{buraczewski:dyszewski} improving the one by Dembo et al.~\cite{dembo1996tail}.
+Similar scheme allows to describe precise large deviations for random walks in random environment \cite{buraczewski:dyszewski}.